There are plenty of jobs for animal lovers!

 - Train dogs

-That’s a lot of ways to make money while working with animals.
+That’s a lot of ways to make money while working with animals with jobs for animal lovers.

 And I didn’t even have room to include more than a quick mention of these other jobs for animal lovers: